ankityadav107/Data-Science-Intern-Challenge/README.md

 1. How many orders were shipped by Speedy Express in total?

-    - Thought process:

-        1. Need to find what table(s) have the shipper names listed.

-            - Found the shipper names and id numbers in the `Shippers` table.
-        2. Need to next find the table(s) where I would get all the orders that the shipper shipped.

-            - Found that all orders and shipper ids are in the `Orders` table.

-        3. Need to join the `Shippers` and `Orders` table together on the `ShipperID` column.

-        4. Get the `COUNT` of how many orders were shipped by "Speedy Express" only.
     ```
     SELECT COUNT(O.ShipperID) as Speedy_Count
     FROM Orders AS O